syncfusion-content/java-file-format-docs/java-file-formats/word-library/Installation/offline-installer/how-to-install.md

 ### Command Line Uninstallation

-Syncfusion<sup style="font-size:70%">&reg;</sup> Essential<sup style="font-size:70%">&reg;</sup> FileFormats can be uninstalled silently using the Command Line.
+Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> FileFormats can be uninstalled silently using the Command Line.

 1. Run the Syncfusion<sup style="font-size:70%">&reg;</sup> FileFormats installer by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.
 2. The file syncfusionessentialfileformats_(version).exe file will be extracted into the Temp directory.
-3. Run %temp%.
+3. Open the Run dialog, enter `%temp%`, and press Enter.
 The Temp folder will be opened.
 The syncfusionessentialfileformats_(version).exe file will be located in one of the folders.
-4. Copy the extracted syncfusionessentialfileformats_(version).exe file in local drive.
+4. Copy the extracted syncfusionessentialfileformats_(version).exe file to a local drive.
 5. Exit the Wizard.
 6. Run Command Prompt in administrator mode and enter the following arguments.

     **Arguments:** “Copied installer file path\syncfusionessentialfileformats_(version).exe” /uninstall silent

     **Example:** “D:\Temp\syncfusionessentialfileformats_x.x.x.x.exe" /uninstall silent

-7. Essential Studio<sup style="font-size:70%">&reg;</sup> for WPF is uninstalled.
+7. Essential Studio<sup style="font-size:70%">&reg;</sup> for FileFormats is uninstalled.